* This is a professional Version *

 For patients who are at very high risk of venous thromboembolism and bleeding (eg, after major trauma) IPC is recommended until the bleeding risk subsides and anticoagulants can be given.
 The use of IVCF should be avoided unless DVT has been confirmed, except in highly selected patients.

-In patients with symptomatic DVT, primary prevention of venous insufficiency and postphlebitic syndrome is recommended; knee-high compression stockings providing 30 to 40 mm Hg pressure are used, although stockings with lower tension (20 to 30 mm Hg) can be considered if patients are unable to tolerate the higher tension stockings.
+In patients with symptomatic DVT who develop symptoms of postphlebitic syndrome (eg, leg swelling, pain, aching), the use of knee-high compression stockings providing 30 to 40 mm Hg pressure is recommended, although stockings with lower tension (20 to 30 mm Hg) can be considered if patients are unable to tolerate the higher tension stockings.
+However, the routine use of stockings in all patients who have had a DVT has been questioned by a recent study which randomly allocated patients with a DVT to receive knee-high compression stockings or sham-compression stockings.
+This study failed to show any decrease in postphlebitic syndrome with use of compression stockings.